 If you’ve got the right server software, hardware and technical expertise, yes you can.
 Though your website performance will most likely be nowhere as reliable as those hosted on professional web hosting services.
 Hosting your own website is generally not worth the effort for the average user, and you’ll be better off just hosting your site through web hosting companies.

 Shared web hosting can cost CA$28 to CA$520 per year – excluding domain and SSL.
 Domains would typically cost you CA$15 – CA$100 a year, while SSL can cost anything from as little as CA$15 up to CA$240 per annum.
-These can build up to cost quite a bit, so we highly recommend a web hosting service that offers both domain AND SSL for free, like SiteGround.
+These can build up to cost quite a bit, so we highly recommend a web hosting service that offers both domain AND SSL for free, like Hostinger and SiteGround.